rjojjr/tasks-lock-api/README.md

 ##### SQL Schema Generation

-The API will generate and execute the SQL schema needed for the app to operate, there is nothing you need to do in this regard.
+The API will automatically generate and execute the SQL schema needed for the app to operate in the configured database, there is nothing you need to do in this regard.

 ### API Client Mode